VISION-SJTU/PillarNet-LTS/README.md

 [2022-7-4]  PillarNet is accepted by ECCV 2022.

-[2022-6-6]  PillarNet achieves a good trade-off between performance and speed for point cloud 3D object detection.
+[2022-6-6]  PillarNet achieves a good trade-off between performance and speed on nuScenes Dataset and Waymo Open Dataset.

+# TODO List

+- [ ] Introducing BEVFusion for multi-modality 3D object detection.

+- [ ] Towards higher performance with extra small costs.

 ## Contact
 Any questions or suggestions are welcome!